 We are in the early days of the new Labour Government, but the King's Speech has clearly set out that housing will be a key issue in the coming Parliament.
-Stonewater will seek to ensure that the forthcoming Planning and Infrastructure Bill enables significant housing delivery, as well as seeking assurances on replacements for the Infrastructure Levy.
-We strongly welcome any efforts to speed up the planning process, including reform of the NPPF and planning committees.
+And the Deputy Prime Minister's commitment to reintroducing more ambitious mandatory housing targets, recognising the importance of social rented homes, and to overhauling the planning system is welcomed by us.